cloudify-cosmo/cloudify-docker-plugin/README.md

     Either `src` in `image_import` dictionary or `path` in `image_build` must be specified.

+Configure task:

+* Adds `docker_env_var` from context runtime propertieis with context properties `container_create``environment` as environmental variables in container.

-* Creates container using the image created in previous step and options from context propertieis `container_create`. `command` in `container_create` must be specified.
+* Creates container using the image from `runtime_properties` and options from context propertieis `container_create`. `command` in `container_create` must be specified.

 Run task:

 * Starts conatiner with `container_start` dictionary as options.

-* Logs containers id, host_ip, ports, and top information.
+* Logs containers id, host ip, ports, and top information.

 Stop task: